 How does body odor develop?

 Many people believe that sweat stinks.
-They're partially right-the odor is strongest where sweat is most commonly found, but sweat by itself is odorless.
-Bacteria decompose sweat, and leave bi-products like fatty acids and ammoniac, which are the actual source of body odor.
-In particular, sweat produced by the apocrine glands in the underarm area can carry a very strong odor and can have significant psycho-social effects on individuals.
+Sweat by itself is odorless.
+Bacteria decompose sweat and leave bi-products like fatty acids and ammonia, which are the actual source of body odor.
+In particular, sweat produced by the apocrine glands in the underarm area can carry a powerful odor and can have significant psycho-social effects on individuals.

 What are antiperspirants and are they different from deodorants?

 Deodorants, as the name suggests, are applied to mask or prevent body odor.
 Antiperspirants are often thought of as being a sub-type of a deodorant that prevents sweating by reducing the efficacy of the sweat glands.
 In the United States, antiperspirants are regulated by the FDA as an over the counter drug, as it has an effect of altering how the body functions, where deodorants are treated as a cosmetic.

 Most antiperspirants use aluminum complexes as their active ingredient.
 Aluminum-based products form a chemical reaction that creates a physical plug at the sweat ducts.
 As each cell can only retain a certain amount of water, this stops the skin from generating excessive sweat as it passes back into the skin.

 E-mail rumours on the internet started in 2002 suggesting that antiperspirant use was increasing the incidence of breast cancer in women.
 The hypothesis indicting antiperspirants was that aluminum can be absorbed into the skin, especially at the armpits when using antiperspirants and that it can interact with the body, causing DNA damage and interfering with estrogen, influencing the growth of breast cancer.